SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 The protocol provides the following security guarantees:

-1. **Unforgeability**: For an honest isser I, no probabilistic polynomial-time (PPT) adversary controlling a set of malicious clients and other malicious issuers can spend more tokens than have been issued by I.
+1. **Unforgeability**: For an honest isser I, no probabilistic polynomial-time (PPT) adversary controlling a set of malicious clients and other malicious issuers can spend more credits than have been issued by I.

 2. **Anonymity/Unlinkability**: For an honest client C, no adversary controlling a set of malicious issuers and other malicious clients can link a token issuance/refund to C with a token spend by C. This property is information-theoretic in nature.